-We booked the chalet in July but surprisingly found that many were already booked so our advice would be to organise this earlier rather than later.
+We booked our Bettmeralp chalet in July but surprisingly found that many were already booked.
+Therefore, our advice would be to organise your accommodation early.
 Some chalets book out over a year in advance.
 Which shows how popular the place is.

 Zürich > Brig > Betten Talstation > Bettmeralp

 The train from Zürich to Brig takes about two and a half hours and is a comfortable ride.